IELTS General Writing Task 1: Letter Writing

 - Organise your letter into paragraphs

-- Use cohesive devices to link your ideas
+- Use connecting words to link your ideas

 Once you have quickly sketched a story in your head and also made supporting notes, it becomes easier to write exactly in response to the writing prompt and ensure that you fully follow the instructions.